 How does one instil morals without inculcating children into a specific religion?!

 You do not have to be religious to be moral.
 Right and wrong can be found within society and by discussing responsibilities and the effects of your actions on others.
 We are certainly not against the discussion of morality – indeed we support the right of children to be free to explore their moral and philosophical beliefs.
 You can find more information and guidance at:

-One indirect aim of the Billboard Campaign is to support the work of the British Humanist Association in its campaigns on education, children’s rights, and faith schools.
-We are raising money to fund this work and to continue employing our dedicated Faith Schools and Education Campaigns Officer.
+One indirect aim of the Billboard Campaign is to support our work in campaigning on education, children’s rights, and faith schools.
+We are raising money to fund this work and to continue employing our dedicated Education Campaigns Manager.